 The price will pop out in the yellow cell at the bottom of the sheet.

 I want to stress that this number isn’t a final, magical value-based price.
-It’s an estimate of what a price could be.
+It’s an estimate of what a price could be based on the reasoning I’ve written about above.

 If it’s vastly different from the price of the second-best options you’ve considered, you should consider why.

-Remember that you need to make it clear to the buyer why your price is higher than those of their alternative options.
-Doing that requires not only arguments and a good case.
-It also involves consciously making decisions regarding how you communicate, dress and act while remaining genuinely you.
+Remember that the buyer needs to understand why your price is higher than those of their alternative options and not view that as a problem.
+Doing that requires you and the buyer arriving at a conceptual agreement.
+You will also need to have sound arguments and a good case.
+Also consciously making decisions regarding how you communicate, dress and act while remaining genuinely you helps – value is about buyer perceptions.

 Erring on the Side of Caution